opensim-org/opensim-core/doc/APIGuide.md

 3. Cache variables allow saving of (state-dependent) calculations that may be used multiple times, to improve computational efficiency.
 For example, computing the path length of a muscle with several intermediate points and wrapping over obstacles is expensive.
 Therefore, the [GeometryPath](@ref OpenSim::GeometryPath) component caches its length so that the muscle (or any other component) that needs the length in its computations does not reevaluate it unnecessarily.
 The validity of the path length cache variable is dependent on the generalized coordinates---as long as these generalized coordinates do not change, the path length is valid.
 OpenSim employs categories of dependency known as realization Stages (see Simbody User Guide, Section 2.4 for details) to manage the validity of cache variables.
 Any changes to the generalized coordinates invalidate (and wipe out) any cache variables associated with the Position Stage and all other subsequent (Velocity, Dynamics, Acceleration) stages.
 OpenSim automatically invalidates cache variables to support the correctness of simulations.
 Manual cache management usually results in using "stale" variables and fundamentally incorrect physics.
 Sadly, while results may appear plausible, they can be completely invalid and sometimes impossible to detect and debug.
 If you need to cache calculations for performance, use OpenSim’s cache variables rather than your own mechanism.

 ### Models are composed of Components {#modelscomposed}
+A Component encapsulates (all or part of the) system dynamics (of a model or element of a model) and provides (computes) values of interest.
+A component adds its dynamics and allocates necessary resources (state, cache, and other variables).
+It defines parameters (see Properties below) that specify its behavior/function and defines dependencies on any other Components (see Sockets below) via its Inputs and Outputs.

 <img src="./images/physical_system_to_model.png" alt="Figure 1" height="423.5" width="703">
+*Figure 4.
+A physical system with biological subsystems (left) and the associated OpenSim model composed of Components that represent each biological subsystem the user desires to model (right).*

 Components of a [Model](@ref OpenSim::Model) form a rooted directed tree topology of ownership (Components own and know about their subcomponents, not the other way around).
 A root component (the top level Model) contains all the necessary Components to define the System.
 Components in the tree are uniquely identified by their full path name from the root (like a file path).